Hydrospheredata/mist/docs/new_api.md

 }
 ```

-- `initialized` - job have been assigned to invocation
-    also returns all job parameters
+- `initialized` - job has been assigned to invocation, also returns all job parameters
 - `queued` - job has been queued (start worker awaiting )
 - `started` - job has been sended to worker
 - `canceled` - job has been canceled by user